 Chromosomal abnormalities: Chromosomal abnormalities are another severe but rare cause of a positive pregnancy test with no symptoms.
 These abnormalities can occur when the egg or sperm is abnormal.
 This can cause the embryo to develop abnormally.

-- Infection or sepsis: Infection or sepsis is a severe but rare cause of a positive pregnancy test with no symptoms.
+- Infection or sepsis: Infection or sepsis is a severe but rare cause of a positive test with no pregnancy symptoms.
 Sepsis is a potentially life-threatening condition when an infection spreads throughout the body.
 This can cause several symptoms, including fever, chills, and rapid breathing.

 How can you tell if you're pregnant or if there's another explanation for your positive test result?

 There are a few ways to tell if you're pregnant or if there's another explanation for your positive test result.
 The most common way to tell is by taking a second pregnancy test.
-If the second test is also positive, then it's likely that you are pregnant.
+If the second test is also positive, then it's likely that you are already a couple of weeks pregnant.
 Another way to tell is by checking for other symptoms of pregnancy.
 These can include nausea, fatigue, breast tenderness, and frequent urination.
 If you are experiencing any of these symptoms, then it's likely that you are pregnant.
 If you are not experiencing these symptoms, there might be another explanation for your positive test result.

-If you have a positive pregnancy test and no other symptoms, you should visit your doctor immediately.
+If you have a positive pregnancy test but no other symptoms, you should visit your doctor immediately.
 There are several possible causes for this, and some of them can be serious.
 Your doctor will give you more information and determine whether or not you need further testing.

 What kind of tests might the doctor order to determine the cause of your symptoms?